Robust Regulation of Firms' Access to Consumer Data: Introduction

 \section{Introduction}

-Data markets enable firms to obtain unprecedented insights into consumer behavior.
+The growing accessibility of consumer data enable firms to obtain unprecedented insights into consumer behavior.
 The value of such data is diverse, with one notable aspect being its potential to provide information on consumers' willingness to pay.
 This capability, in turn, may lead to price discrimination, affecting welfare and consumer surplus.
-This raises the question: What kind of consumer data should firms be granted access to when utilizing it for price discrimination?
+The latter raises the question: How should consumer privacy laws regulate firms' access to consumer data when utilizing it for price discrimination?